Moodle aka Maltipoo is a cross between Maltese and Poodle. This small-sized dog is one of the best designer dog breeds in Australia nowadays.

 Sensitive and loving

-It is a sensitive and loving dog that immediately understands his owner’s mood and try to calm them with love and affection.
-The Moodle becomes the soulmate of its owners and an integral part of the family.
+It is a sensitive and loving dog that immediately understands its owner’s mood and try to calm them with love and affection.
+The Moodle dog usually becomes the soulmate of its owners and an integral part of the family.

 You may like reading: How to Keep Your Dogs Cool in Hot Weather